mohammad-naimur-rahman/Picturesque/README.md

 Please, give a star ⭐ if you like the project 😊

-It's a open source project, so if you want to contribute to it, you're welcome 😍😊
+It's an open-source project, so if you want to contribute to it, you're welcome 😍😊

-To get updates such amazing projects, follow me on github, Thanks 🙏
+To get updates on such amazing projects, follow me on GitHub, Thanks 🙏